Input Tax Credit on Capital Goods

 The Conditions for claiming ITC on Capital goods are as follows:

 3. Capital assets are those of the company, not of an employee.
-This ensures they are solely used for company purposes and do not serve as staff perks.
+This ensures that employees use the items solely for company purposes and do not use them as staff perks.

 Types of ITC for Capital Goods